Terrelle/MyClosetIQ/README.md

 # MyClosetIQ
-A tool that uses body measurements to predict your size
+A tool that uses body measurements to predict your clothing size